-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2021
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2020

-Net Change in Fund Balances - Total Governmental Funds \$ (7,339,859) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Total Governmental Funds (As Resta ited) \$ (1,306,810) Amounts reported for governmental activities in the statement of activities are different because: Prepaid expenses are recognized in the government-wide statement of net position and expensed when they expire but are recorded as an expenditure in the governmental funds when paid.
+(45,724) Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Depreciation Expense Capital Outlays \$ (105,599) 474,950 369,351 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds until paid.
-Compensated Absences 6,661 Other Loan Servicer Fees 165,999 Change in Net Position of Governmental Activities \$ (6,797,848)
+Depreciation Expense Capital Outlays \$ (197,167) 20,636 (176,531) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds until paid. (,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Compensated Absences Other Loan Servicer Fees (28,906) 184,000 Change in Net Position of Governmental Activities \$ (1,373,971)

-MISSOURI DEPARTMENT OF HIGHER EDUCATION AND WORKFORCE DEVELOPMENT STUDENT LOAN PROGRAM STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS JUNE 30, 2022
+MISSOURI DEPARTMENT OF HIGHER EDUCATION AND WORKFORCE DEVELOPMENT STUDENT LOAN PROGRAM STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS JUNE 30, 2021